ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-service-print-spooler-remote-code-execution-investigation/investigation-walkthrough.md

 → validating how the Print Spooler service was accessed remotely as part of exploitation
 </summary>

-*Goal:* Validate remote interaction with the Print Spooler service by analyzing SMB file share access events to confirm exploitation of the spoolss interface rather than normal domain activity.
+*Goal:* Validate remote interaction with the Print Spooler service by analyzing SMB file share access events to confirm exploitation of the spoolss interface rather than normal domain activity.</br>

 <a id="5-smb-based-print-spooler-service-interaction"></a>